The Ultimate In Birding Tours

 We start our Central Peru birding tour in Lima, the capital of Peru, from where we will visit the Lomas de Lachay and their characteristic ‘fog vegetation’, inhabited by such desirable endemics as Coastal and Thick-billed Miners, Cactus Canastero and Raimondi’s Yellow Finch.

 Next, we will visit the breathtaking Cordillera Blanca, not only the setting for some of the continent’s most spectacular scenery but also home to yet another set of exciting endemics.
-Climbing the Fortaleza valley to Conococha, we search for the endangered Russet-bellied Spinetail and Great Inca Finch.
-In the Huascaran National Park, we will search high-elevation Polylepis woodland, shrubby gullies and boulder-strewn slopes for such interesting birds as Ancash Tapaculo, White-cheeked Cotinga, Plain-tailed Warbling-Finch and Rufous-eared Brushfinch, whilst the awesome contours of Huascaran, Peru’s highest mountain, constantly loom in the background.
+Climbing the Fortaleza Valley to Conococha, we search for the endangered Russet-bellied Spinetail and Great Inca Finch.
+In the Huascaran National Park, we will search high-elevation Polylepis woodland, shrubby gullies and boulder-strewn slopes for such interesting birds as Green-headed Hillstar, Ancash Tapaculo, White-cheeked Cotinga, Plain-tailed Warbling Finch and Rufous-eared Brushfinch, whilst the awesome contours of Huascaran, Peru’s highest mountain, constantly loom in the background.

-Further south lies Lago Junín, the second largest lake in Peru, and home to the endangered Junín Grebe and endemic Junin Rail.
+Further south lies Lago Junín, the second largest lake in Peru, and home to the endangered Junín Grebe and endemic ‘Junin’ Rail.

 The next leg of our spectacular Central Peru birding tour takes us to Villa Rica and Ulcumano, where we search for the localised Cloud-forest Screech Owl and Creamy-bellied Antwren along with an exciting mix of sub-tropical species, including Jet Manakin, the rarely seen Peruvian Treehunter and the magnificent Solitary Eagle.
-An enticing set of multi-hued tanagers and shimmering hummingbirds will also await us here, as well as such secretive cloudforest-floor endemics as Bay and Chestnut Antpittas.
+An enticing set of multi-hued tanagers and shimmering hummingbirds will also await us here, as well as such secretive cloud forest-floor endemics as Bay and Oxapampa Antpittas.
 A superb supporting cast of other cloudforest birds includes Masked Fruiteater and Chestnut-crested Cotinga.

 A detour into the Huancayo region will allow us to see the handsome Royal Cinclodes at a surprisingly easy site to access.